-Our industry, employing nearly 900,000 men and women, is one built on sustainable principles:
+Our industry, employing over 900,000 men and women, is one built on sustainable principles:

 producing recyclable products from a renewable resource.
 American Forest & Paper Association

-across the country and around the world; products playing an important role in literacy, education,
+the country and around the world — products that play an important role in literacy, education,

 hygiene, food safety, product marketing and protection, and home and office construction.
 We